-When you hear the word “Brussel sprouts,” you probably don’t have many great memories.
+When you hear the word “Brussels sprouts,” you probably don’t have many great memories.
 You may think of small greens that are overcooked with an incredibly strong smell.
-Unfortunately, brussel sprouts have gained infamy for most people.
+Unfortunately, Brussels sprouts have gained infamy among most people.

-WHAT ARE BRUSSEL SPROUTS & WHAT DO THEY TASTE LIKE?
+WHAT ARE BRUSSELS SPROUTS & WHAT DO THEY TASTE LIKE?

-TIPS ON HOW TO MAKE BRUSSEL SPROUTS TASTE GOOD
+TIPS ON HOW TO MAKE BRUSSELS SPROUTS TASTE GOOD

 Be mindful of cooking time